chris-krenz/opentrons_protocols/protocols/OT-Flex/Promega_Miniprep/README.md

 - Validate in Nanodrop

 ## Protocol Updates
 - Ver.
-5: Change code to use suitable tips for different volumes, flexible for two setup (manual resuspension or automated resuspension steps), added a second 200 uL tiprack for cell amount above 8 wells, and changed all microplates to the deep wellplate.
+5: Change code to use suitable tips for different volumes, flexible for two setup (manual resuspension or automated resuspension steps), added a second 200 uL tiprack for cell pellet amount above 8 wells, and changed all microplates to the deep wellplate.
+  - Increased accuracy, flexible for people who does not have/want to use a wellplate centrifuge, add more tipracks to avoid running out of tips mid protocol, and changed wellplates to further match up with the protocol.io protocol.
 - Ver.
-4: Changed code based on protocol.io promega miniprep protocol.
+4: Changed code based on protocol.io promega miniprep protocol, as protocol.io protocol has been tested to work automated on the Hamilton.
 - Ver.
 3: Adjusted flex gripper offset to avoid liquid spilling when moving labwares.
 - Ver.
 2: Added transfer with liquid class function volatile (80% ethanol) and viscous (50% glycerol) liquids.
-Also added flow rate adjustments for small volumes.
+Also added flow rate adjustments for small volumes for more accurate pipetting.
 - Ver.
 1: Moved collection plate off deck when no longer needed to save deck space for the rest of the protocol.